 Rules laid by government for appointment of Managing Director as per Section 196, CA-2013:

-- It is advisable for a company to choose between a managing director and manager because appointment of both is not allowed.
+- It is advisable for a private limited company to choose between a managing director and manager because appointment of both is not allowed.

 - Any person belonging to below mentioned criteria, should not be appointed by any company for the post of managing director: